JSchpp12/Compute-Volumetrics/README.md

     vcpkg install boost-algorithm:x64-windows
     vcpkg install boost-interprocess:x64-windows
     ```

+    NOTE: On some systems there are issues with boost being found by cmake when using vcpkg.
+To ensure everything works, install boost as described on the project website.

     3. Prepare solutions, example provided in prep.bat (make sure to provide DCMAKE_TOOLCHAIN_FILE variable to cmake)
         1. Build openVDB with cmake